 My experimental hack was a success, and tasters loved the crumbliness of the cookies and the brownie-like interior.
 Do these taste exactly like the Williams-Sonoma brand?
-Not exactly, but that is to be expected since I used different cocoa powder, pastry flour, chocolate, and vanilla.
+Not exactly, but that is to be expected since I used different cocoa powder, chocolate, and vanilla.
 Next time, I do plan to splurge on all of Williams-Sonoma's baking ingredients, so I can get even closer to the flavor of the original mix.

 3/4 cup whole wheat pastry flour